 DIY Dog Bow Tie Sewing and Styling Options

 Design Options and Versatility

-Any material that suits your style could be used for sewing a bow tie.
-That said, dog clothing and accessories are more durable for long term use if they can be washed.
-Small crafts like bow ties are also a great opportunity for using up leftover materials from your craft stash or recycling/upcycling.
+Any material that suits your style could be used for sewing a bow tie, but dog clothes and accessories are more durable for long term use if they can be washed.
+Small crafts, like bow ties, are a cute option for using leftover fabrics from your craft stash or recycling/upcycling.

 Pattern Orientation and Design

-Smaller patterns and designs usually work better than larger prints that can’t show their full beauty in a small finished bow.
-If your pattern is directional, you’ll need to consider this during cutting and assembly to make sure things are right-side-up.
-If your pattern is a strong geometric, the orientation of the pattern on the tie and any optional attachments can also significantly alter the look.
+Smaller patterns and designs usually work better than large prints that can’t show their full beauty in a small bow.
+If the pattern is directional, you’ll need to consider this during cutting and assembly to make sure things are right-side-up.
+If your fabric has a strong geometric pattern, like the example below, the orientation of the pattern can also significantly alter the look.
 Play with your materials by folding and testing to see what looks good to you before committing to cutting and sewing.